 What Is Dwyane Wade’s Net Worth?

-As of 2019, sources put Dwyane Wade’s net worth at $95 million; a huge jump from the Forbes estimate of $31.8 million recorded before his retirement.
-Much of Dwyane Wade’s net worth has come from his basketball career, coupled with endorsements deals and brand ambassadorship with companies such as Li-Ning.
+Dwyane Wade’s net worth is $170 million, a huge jump from the Forbes previous estimate of $31.8 million.
+Much of Dwyane Wade’s net worth has come from his basketball career, coupled with endorsement deals and brand ambassadorship with companies such as Li-Ning.
 He also runs other trains of businesses, including a clothing line.
 Though we’re not sure how much he earns yearly, the NBA star has certainly retired in bliss.